Wildhoney/OrderlyQueue/README.md

 ## Errors

-Any errors that are raised will be passed to the `error` function, but the items in the queue will continue to be invoked one-at-a-time passing in the `props` from the last successful invocation.
+Any errors that are raised will be passed to the `error` function, however the items in the queue will continue to be invoked one-at-a-time passing in the `props` from the last successful invocation.

 ```javascript
 import Queue from 'orderly-queue';